Jonathan ‘Jock’ Boyer: The First US Tour Rider

 With the Tour bosses; Lévitan and Goddet

-Utah-born Jonathan Boyer was that man, we caught up with him a few years back to discuss his career, at that time he was heavily involved in coaching and mentoring riders in Rwanda a country he still has close ties with.
+Utah-born Jonathan Boyer was that man, we caught up with him to discuss his career, at that time he was heavily involved in coaching and mentoring riders in Rwanda a country he still has close ties with.